 Normally, greyhounds sleep for about 18-20 hours a day while older ones and puppies sleep more than that.
 Puppies need more sleep as they are in their growth phase.

-Older ones same like us are less active, and it may cause pain in them while moving due to diseases like arthritis comes with age.
+Older ones same like us are less active, and it may cause pain in them while moving due to diseases like arthritis that comes with age.

 Now let us dive in to find reasons why greyhounds sleep so much.

-Less fat deposits in the body.
+1. Fewer fat deposits in the body.

 Greyhounds are creatures who are naturally adapted for hunting.
 They need very high amounts of energy for hunting.
 But they do not possess stored energy as fat.